waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 46. **Discovery (Turn 22790):** Walking the trigger path from (26, 24) to (20, 24) after a 'disappear from East interaction' sequence caused the Farfetch'd to reappear at (15, 25).

-## VII.
-Archived Puzzle Solutions
-### A. Ilex Forest Farfetch'd Puzzle
-*   **Objective:** Herd two separate Farfetch'd to the apprentice at (7, 28).
-*   **Status:** Solved.
-*   **Solution Summary:** The puzzle was a complex state machine.
-The Farfetch'd's movement was not just based on its position but on a hidden state that was altered by the player's interactions (direction of approach) and by stepping on specific, unmarked trigger tiles and paths.
-Key trigger tiles were identified at (25, 24) and (15, 27), with trigger paths existing between (26, 24)-(20, 24) and (15, 27)-(9, 34).
-Solving the puzzle required a long sequence of specific interactions and trigger activations to guide both Farfetch'd to the target location.

-## VII.
-Archived Puzzle Solutions
-### A. Ilex Forest Farfetch'd Puzzle
-*   **Objective:** Herd two separate Farfetch'd to the apprentice at (7, 28).
-*   **Status:** Solved.
-*   **Solution Summary:** The puzzle was a complex state machine.
-The Farfetch'd's movement was not just based on its position but on a hidden state that was altered by the player's interactions (direction of approach) and by stepping on specific, unmarked trigger tiles and paths.
-Key trigger tiles were identified at (25, 24) and (15, 27), with trigger paths existing between (26, 24)-(20, 24) and (15, 27)-(9, 34).
-Solving the puzzle required a long sequence of specific interactions and trigger activations to guide both Farfetch'd to the target location.

 ## VIII.
 Untested Hypotheses
 *   **Route 36 Strange Tree:** The assumption is this is the only path to Goldenrod City.
 An alternative is that another route exists, possibly through the National Park. **Test:** Fully explore Route 34 and its connections before returning to the tree.
 *   **Union Cave Roars:** The assumption is this leads to a rare Pokémon.
 An alternative is that it's an NPC event or flavor text. **Test:** Visit on a Friday and observe.